alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 If you’re exporting goods that are being picked directly from your place of work by your customer (‘ex-works goods’), tell them to check if they need an export licence.

 If you don’t get a licence for items that need one your goods will be delayed at customs.
 They could be confiscated and you could be fined or prosecuted - the rules apply both within the EU and outside the EU.

+There are different rules for [drugs that can be used for lethal injections](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-drugs-and-medicines.html#lethal-injections).

 ##Exporting surveillance equipment to Iran